 COURSE TECHNOLOGY: Access to and on-going use of a computer is required for all students.
 Competency in the basic use of a computer is required.
-Course work will require use of a computer and a broadband connection to the Internet.
+Access to the class website will require use of a computer and a broadband connection to the Internet.
 For additional information on UF College of Liberal Arts and Sciences policy regarding computer requirements you can visit: http://it.clas.ufl.edu/policies/student-computer-requirement.